michael-swift/michael-swift.github.io/_art/remix-art.md

 }
 </style>

-People seem upset about AI "stealing" art and thus devaluing creators.
-I wanted to explore that idea by remixing my partner's line drawings with AI unbeknownst to her.
-She drew this unfinished baker:
+Creators are upset about AI "stealing" art and thus devaluing their.
+I wanted to explore that idea by remixing my partner's line drawings.
+Could AI add something interesting and would she enjoy it / be inspired by it?
+She drew this unfinished baker one time:

 <figure class="centered-caption">
   <img src="{{ site.baseurl }}/images/art/baker.png" alt="Original line drawing of a baker" class="centered-image">